2025 Range Rover Sport vs. Porsche Cayenne vs Mercedes-Benz GLS vs Audi Q8

 20-way power-adjustable, heated ✓ | Seats | 8-way power-adjustable, heated |

-Inside, we'll find a few more advantages for the Range Rover Sport, despite the similarities of the trim levels.
+Inside, we’ll find a few more advantages for the Range Rover Sport, despite the similarities of the trim levels.
 Both have power-adjustable heated seats, for example, but the Range Rover Sport will allow you to get the adjustments just right, thanks to the 20-way setup.
-Lastly, both vehicles also have Android Auto and Apple CarPlay, but the Cayenne requires a wired connection for this feature.

 Range Rover Sport VS Mercedes-Benz GLS